apache/drill/_docs/interfaces/odbc-win/050-using-drill-explorer.md

 ---
-title: "Using Drill Explorer to Browse Data and Create Views"
+title: "Using Drill Explorer"
-parent: "Using the MapR ODBC Driver on Windows"
+parent: "Using ODBC on Windows"
 ---
 Drill Explorer is a simple user interface that is embedded within the ODBC DSN.
 Drill Explorer enables users to understand the metadata and data before